WBNX-TV: Application and initial construction

 After canceling Humbard's WCOT-TV permit, the FCC reopened the bidding process for the channel 55 frequency in Akron.
-Four different groups – Rhema Television, Ebony Blackstar, Akron Telecasting Corp., and Ohio Telecasting Corp. – all filed applications between May and August 1980.
+Four different groups—Rhema Television, Ebony Blackstar, Akron Telecasting Corp., and Ohio Telecasting Corp.—all filed applications between May and August 1980.
 Rhema, Greek for "the spoken word of God", intended to operate a full-time religious station, was composed of area clergy, laymen, and ministers, and was headed by a former Humbard associate.
-One of Rhema's principles, the Rev. Amer Shab, was a Born Again Christian who operated a Bible college, church, and retreat center in North Ridgeville, situated on the Ohio Turnpike between New York and Chicago.
+One of Rhema's principals, the Rev. Amer Shab, was a Born Again Christian who operated a Bible college, church, and retreat center in North Ridgeville, situated on the Ohio Turnpike between New York and Chicago.
 Ebony Blackstar was minority-controlled and planned to program for a Black audience, while Akron Telecasting's backers held a minority stake in Pittsburgh station WPGH-TV and sought a general independent format similar to WUAB, along with local news.
 Ohio Telecasting and Ebony Blackstar also included subscription television in their respective proposals, similar to existing independent/subscription hybrid WCLQ.

 Summit Radio, the parent company of WAKR-TV, filed petitions with the FCC objecting to Rhema and Ohio Telecasting; while not explicitly stated, David Bianculli of the Akron Beacon Journal suggested Summit's opposition was due to WAKR-TV heavily featuring religious programming.
 Akron Telecasting and Rhema consolidated their bids to form Akron-Rhema and were awarded the permit by the FCC.
 Akron-Rhema's plans were ambitious: a local morning show aimed at housewives, local music shows and a quiz show alongside reruns of family-oriented programs.
 With only one full-time employee, their treasurer, Akron-Rhema planned to launch the station in early 1984, but by August 1983 had raised only $100,000 of the $500,000 needed for startup, while first-year expenses were estimated at $5 million.
 By the start of 1985, Akron-Rhema exhausted their operating funds completely.